 I have extensive experience of successfully developing and delivering major policy, infrastructure and public engagement initiatives.
 As Programme Director of Irish Design 2015 (ID2015) for the Design and Crafts Council of Ireland (DCCoI), I successfully devised and delivered a major government backed €5 million programme that exceeded all targets and established a platform for the continued development of design in Ireland.

 A former Head of Design & Applied Arts at Edinburgh College of Art, I have taught and managed at institutions across the globe including being Deputy Head of the School of Textiles and Design at Heriot-Watt University, Senior Lecturer at Edinburgh Napier University, Course Director at University of Dundee and teaching at Central Saint Martins College of Art and Design and the Central Academy of Fine Art in Beijing.
-I am a Visiting Professor at Manchester Metropolitan University and Aston University.
+I am a Visiting Professor at Manchester Metropolitan University and Aston University, and was a Director of Design Research at UCD.

 I have been awarded and managed over €1 million of national and European research funding since 2012 – successfully identifying new funding opportunities and building sustainable project teams.
 I have considerable experience of authoring and managing funding grants alongside the development of innovative research, commercialisation and educational strategies – much of which is reliant on establishing collaborative networks across the private and public sector, government, academia and industry.